ecml-aaltd/aaltd2023/program.md

 nav_order: 3
 ---

+The details of the program will be soon available.
+At the time, you can find the list of accepted articles that will be presented during the workshop.
+The program will also include:

+* Invited Talk by Geoff Webb, "Convolutional kernels for effective and scalable time series analytics"
+* Presentation of the winning solutions of the [Human Activity Segmentation Challenge](https://2023.ecmlpkdd.org/submissions/discovery-challenge/challenges/)

 ### Accepted for oral presentation

 * <i>Clustering time series with k-medoids based algorithms</i>,  Christopher L Holder (University of East Anglia); David Guijo-Rubio (Universidad de Córdoba); Anthony Bagnall (University of East Anglia)